jdoleary/Spellmasons/docs/CriticalPath.md

 - Make all perks stackable
 - make music play in menu

-- Rethink next trailer
-    - Needs more text explaining the concept
-    - Lead with "fun"
-    - Remove "dead time"
-    - Less time watching the Spellmason cast over and over, just cut to the spell
-    - get into the action fast
-    - Communicate the big idea
-- Gameplay Trailer
-- Cut Demo
-- Reach out to streamers and Reviewers
 - Short circuit expensive runPredictions
     - Any way to make many forceMoves run asyncronously?
 - Exe optimized for updates & modding?